But that was then. Also, it's a free country, and I can hardly be expected to keep others from expressing their views.

 I've been using the new design for the last several hours.
 I happen to have a window open with the old design, so I know it's not merely my imagination that the new one is worse.
 Not enormously so, but definitely worse.

 [Already-] Read mails are more legible in the old version, because there is more contrast between black letters and the old light blue background than between black and the new gray.

 It's also harder to parse the list of emails visually in the new design.
 In the old one, the 3D checkbox acted like a bullet point, and the name of the sender was closer to it.
 Now the heavy checkbox has been replaced by a faint square, and the sender's name is about 2x further away from it.
 So scanning my email is no longer like scanning a bulleted list.
 It's just rows of text.
 [JF: In Google terms, I'll say +1000 to this and the preceding paragraph.]

 That's a big deal functionally.
 There's a reason bulleted lists exist as a format, and removing the bullet points from the average bulleted list would make it significantly less legible.

 Being visually impaired, I have a particularly difficult time with the new G-Mail, because, when "Zoomed" the unusability of G-Mail is even MORE pronounced, what with scrolling back and forth, and in many cases, being completely unable to view the rightmost part of an E-Mail message.
-I suppose, I will have to install a "Client" of some sort, which I have had problems with, in the past, due to targeted vulnerabilities, which hackers are prone to take advantage of.4) Why not an option?
-From another reader:
+I suppose, I will have to install a "Client" of some sort, which I have had problems with, in the past, due to targeted vulnerabilities, which hackers are prone to take advantage of.

 If you change your mind about writing on this topic, you might want to mention the "New Look's" disfuctionality, for the visually impaired.

 Some companies and websites have no difficulty in allowing users to choose which version to use.
-Eg:5) Effect on the Google brand?
-From another reader:
+Eg:

 - The ruined "new" version of Weather Underground, with awful colours: